 “Some older homes have lead water pipes, copper pipes with lead solder, or plumbing fixtures that contain lead,” he explains, noting that the use of such materials was prohibited by federal law after 1986.
 “If a house happens to have lead in the piping,” he continues, “small amounts can leach into standing water in pipes or in a hot-water tank.”

 However, Diamond explains, the lead concentration, if any, will quickly decrease as water runs and standing water is flushed from pipes.
-“So,” he says, “even if your ‘certain family member’ lives in a home with lead piping, he or she can largely eliminate any risk by running the hot or cold tap water for two to three minutes before use.”
+“So,” he says, “even if your ‘certain family member’ lives in a home with lead piping, they can largely eliminate any risk by running the hot or cold tap water for two to three minutes before use.”

 Diamond also assures Lucy that no Massachusetts community is likely to face a water crisis like the one in Flint, Michigan.
 “Municipal water supplies in the state are regularly checked for lead,” he explains, “and no contaminations in city water supplies have been found.”